 - If so, is that what you achieved over the last 3 years?

 How well have you done in answering yes to the questions listed so far?
 While this is not an exhaustive list, it does highlight a few issues that many of us face.
 You should actually have an independent assessment of your financial wellness done.
-Most of us tend be overly optimistic.
-I recommend that you seek out a CERTIFIED FINANCIAL PLANNER™ professional to help look at your particular situation.
-You may be surprised to find that you’re actually better off than you thought you were.
+Most of us tend to be overly optimistic.
+So I recommend that you seek out a CERTIFIED FINANCIAL PLANNER™ professional to help look at your particular situation.

 Learning where you’re at today and determining a plan is the best way to get yourself to a better state of financial wellness.
-If you would like us to send you a copy of your assessment, either email me at firstname.lastname@example.org or use the contact us feature.
-We want you to be financially healthy no matter if we are the right adviser for you.
+If you would like us to send you a copy of your assessment, please contact us.
+We want you to be financially healthy in this new year no matter if we are the right adviser for you or not!